Instructional Videos for Online and Hybrid Courses

 instructors are able to easily get their point across without having to spend a significant

-amount of time to prepare a traditional presentation
+amount of time to prepare a traditional presentation.
+You can request a license by

 Allen WA and Smith AR (2012).
 Effects of video podcasting on psychomotor and cognitive